 Negotiations between the Scottish GP Committee and the Scottish Government continue at a considerable pace – often with teams meeting weekly.
 However, the negotiations are very complex and are dependent on a number of critical issues that will influence the process.
 The most important of these are funding for primary care and workforce planning around additional health professionals.
-Announcements on these are expected in late 2016 – and these will have a profound impact on the nature and detail of the GP contract negotiations.

 Changes to the contract are likely to begin to be introduced in a phased manner during 2017 and 2018.
 We will only present a contract to the profession when we are satisfied that it addresses our aims around reduced risk and reduced workload.
 GPs will be asked to vote when there are agreed proposals that would fundamentally change practice funding.
 And only when we can make sufficient information available to practices to make an informed decision.